 This is what many lenders charge and is the maximum allowable in your state.
 Not all lenders charge the max rate, some lenders do charge less, but none are permitted to charge more.

 We suggest using caution with any title loan more than 24 months.
 Total costs increase significantly as the loan term increases.
-In the case where you are stuck in a costly loan consider a title loan buyout.
+If you are already stuck in a costly loan, consider a title loan buyout.

 If you are unable to get a rate quote from the lender you want to compare, you can use the max rate from the state.
 Also, you may want to make sure to ask if they have different rates for different customers.